Parks & Public Spaces

 Public space is an important counterbalance to New York’s density.
 Pedestrian plazas, such as those in Times Square, Herald Square and the Flatiron Plaza, provide the opportunity for people to sit, mingle and play.
 One recent addition to the district’s public space offerings is Plaza33, located on 33rd Street between 7th and 8th Avenues.
 CB5 reviews applications for the use of pedestrian plazas, parks and other public spaces.

-Meetings are generally the first Monday of the month at 6pm.
+Meetings are generally the last Monday of the month at 6pm.
 Meeting time and location subject to change.
 Please refer to our calendar.

 You can find a record of CB5's virtual Parks & Public Spaces Committee meetings on Youtube.